R42/nosql-intro/01 - data models.md

  * Column families (super-columns in Cassandra)
  * Storage model more suited for reading
  * Columns are ordered (name, timestamp, etc)
+ * Model for data access

+## Materialized views

+ * Cached queries
+ * Can be stale
+ * Can be included in a document
+ * Map-reduce

 ## Graphs